Tax Allowances 2023-2024

 Now to get onto the real fun - investing allowances!
 Before we dig into these investing allowances a bit deeper it’s worth mentioning ISAs and pensions.
 ISAs and pensions are types of account that we can use to invest.
 They work differently but both have built in tax advantages.
 With an ISA, we pay no tax any gains or dividends.
 With a pension, although we pay tax in the future we are able to avoid some tax today as contributions are made from our gross pay, before we pay income tax.

 A general investment account or GIA is another type of account that we can use to invest.
-Wombat offer a general investment account, along with a Stocks & Shares ISA.
-As mentioned above, these accounts don’t have any built in tax advantages but we are able to utilise the capital gains tax and dividend tax allowances when using these type of accounts.
+Wombat offers multiple accounts: General Investment Accounts, Stocks & Shares ISA, and even a Junior ISA.
+As mentioned above, these accounts don’t have any built in tax advantages but we are able to utilise the capital gains tax and dividend tax allowances when using these types of accounts.

 Who doesn’t love dividends?
-Free money for simply holding onto a stock or fund!
+Money for simply holding onto a stock or fund!
 Each tax year we also get a dividend allowance.
-For the current tax year this is £2,000.
-This means that we receive £2,000 worth of dividends, outside of an ISA or pension, and pay absolutely nothing in dividend tax.
+For the current tax year this is £1,000.
+This means that we receive £1,000 worth of dividends, outside of an ISA or pension, and pay absolutely nothing in dividend tax.
 A lot of companies pay dividends and most funds pay dividends.

 For example, using Wombat we can invest into Apple.
-Apple currently has a dividend yield of 0.54%, this means you would receive roughly $0.22 in dividends per yield.
-This means that just by holding Apple shares, not only have you enjoyed some great 35% gains over the last year, but you’ve also been earning some dividends.
+Apple currently has an annual dividend yield of 0.49%, this means you would receive roughly $0.24 in dividends per yield.
+This means that just by holding Apple shares, not only have you enjoyed some great 51% gains over the last year, but you’ve also been earning some dividends.
 Win-win!
 This is another brilliant, and very large, allowance.
-Once again, you would need a very large portfolio at most likely six figures plus to receive dividends of £2,000 and pay any dividend tax.
+Once again, you would need a very large portfolio at most likely six figures plus to receive dividends of £1,000 and pay any dividend tax.